Enhancement of an Unruh-DeWitt battery performance through quadratic environmental coupling: Results and discussion

-\subsubsection{Comparison between the linear and quadratic couplings}
+\subsection{Comparison between the linear and quadratic couplings}

-In order to compare the effect of the linear and the quadratic environmental coupling on the quantum battery, we study the three quantum battery parameters in both the NR and the UR regimes.
-In Fig. \ref{fig:fig3}, the effect of the coupling on the different quantum battery parameters is plotted with respect to the acceleration $a$ in both the NR and UR regimes.
+To compare the effects of linear and quadratic environmental coupling on the performance of the quantum battery, we examine the three key battery parameters in both the non-relativistic and relativistic regimes.
+In Fig. \ref{fig:fig3}, we present how these parameters vary with acceleration \( a \) under the two coupling scenarios across both regimes.

-In Fig. \ref{fig:ErCNR}, we study the behaviour of the scaled ergotropy in the NR regime.
-We observe that for a fixed value of the quantum battery velocity in the NR regime, for both linear and quadratic coupling the ergotropy gradually decreases when we increase the acceleration.
-The curves for the linear and quadratic cases are seen to approach each other for higher values of acceleration, showing that the nature of the field coupling doesn't impact the dynamics significantly in the NR limit.
+Figure \ref{fig:ErCNR} focuses on the behaviour of the scaled ergotropy in the non-relativistic regime.
+For a fixed value of the battery's velocity, we observe that the ergotropy decreases monotonically with increasing acceleration, irrespective of whether the coupling is linear or quadratic.
+Notably, the curves corresponding to linear and quadratic couplings tend to converge as the acceleration becomes large.
+Furthermore, for any lower value of acceleration, the scaled ergotropy is initially higher in the case of quadratic coupling compared to its linear counterpart, indicating an enhanced ability to store extractable work in the presence of nonlinear interactions.

-For the UR case, from Fig. \ref{fig:ErCUR}, we observe that for a fixed value of the quantum battery velocity, the ergotrop decreases very slowly with acceleration for the linear coupling scenario.
-However, in case of quadratic coupling, we find that the ergotropy remains nearly unchanged.
-The latter behaviour indicates that in case of quadratic coupling if the battery velocity is high enough ($\mathit{v}\sim 0.97$), then there is no decoherence effect, and the quantum battery effectively behaves as a closed system.
-Such behaviour can also be observed if we place the quantum battery coupled with an environment in a cavity set-up \cite{Yao_2015}.
-Preservation of quantum coherence is crucial for the efficient operation of quantum devices like batteries.
+From Fig. \ref{fig:ErCUR}, which presents the results in the relativistic regime, we observe that for a fixed value of the quantum battery velocity, the ergotropy decreases only mildly with increasing acceleration in the case of linear coupling.
+In contrast, for quadratic coupling, the ergotropy remains nearly constant, showing negligible dependence on acceleration.
+This behaviour suggests that when the battery velocity is sufficiently high (e.g., \( \mathit{v} \sim 0.97 \)), quadratic coupling effectively suppresses decoherence, and the quantum battery behaves nearly as a closed system.
+Such coherence-preserving dynamics have also been observed in cavity-based environments \cite{Yao_2015}.
+The preservation of quantum coherence is vital for the optimal functioning of quantum devices such as batteries.